Sirokus/VSCode-Background-GUI/README.md

 8. After selecting automatic randomization, the system will automatically shuffle once before automatic replacement
 9. The remaining parameters are directly operated on the fields of settings. json, and can be used as needed

+The most important thing is not to attempt to explore the boundaries of the program, as I haven't done any boundary testing.
+I can only guarantee that it runs roughly correctly from the normal process.
+Use it with caution and have a good day! :)